Cucumber For Babies: Right Age, Benefits, And Recipes

 1. If you observe signs of abdominal discomfort, such as gas, eliminate cucumber from the diet for a few days.
 Reintroduce after pediatric consultation.

-1. Once the baby seems comfortable with the mild taste of cucumber puree, you may mix cucumber puree to purees made from other vegetables and fruits.
+1. Once the baby seems comfortable with the mild taste of cucumber puree, you may mix cucumber puree with purees made from other fruits and vegetables for babies.

 1. For older babies and toddlers, who have already started finger foods, thick cucumber slices can be served as healthy finger food.